There are a couple of posts on this site that underpin all the others. You can think of them as the foundations on which everything else is built.

 Simplicity is usually more natural.
 And where possible, you should be trying to live a more natural life.

-I eat simple, natural food that grew in a field or used to swim, run around or fly.
+I eat simple, natural food.
 If you look at the ingredients list for processed food (any food made in a factory) you’ll see that it’s anything but simple.
 When it comes to the ingredients list, less is more.

 Complexity is more expensive.
 Complexity is more fragile, less robust.
 Complexity leads to procrastination.